brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

   * [3.#]{.pnum} the result starts and ends with U+0027 APOSTROPHE (`'`) instead of U+0022 QUOTATION MARK (`"`), and
   * [3.#]{.pnum} U+0027 APOSTROPHE is escaped as `\'` while U+0022 QUOTATION MARK is left unchanged.

-[4]{.pnum} The escaped character and escaped string representations of a character or string in a non-Unicode encoding is implementation-defined.
+[4]{.pnum} The escaped character and escaped string representations of a character or string in a non-Unicode encoding is unspecified.

 [*Example*:
 ```